it undergoes a gravitational attraction from each of its various moons.

 Which statement about Jupiter's rings is false?

-Student Response They are made of ice, like Saturn's.100%Student Response
+They are made of ice, like Saturn's.

 They may be made in part of material from Metis and Adrastea.